 Provides federal financial assistance to help fire departments hire new firefighters or change the status of part-time or paid-on-call firefighters to full-time firefighters.
-This activity provides three-year grants to assist fire departments by paying the salaries and benefits of the SAFER-funded positions.
+This activity provides three-year grants to assist fire departments by paying part of the salaries and benefits of the SAFER-funded positions.

-There are no significant changes to the SAFER Hiring of Firefighters activity.
+This year there are significant changes to the SAFER Hiring of Firefighters activity from the last several years.
+Those changes will be addressed later in this guidance.